-Thank you for your interest in helping to feed children in your community as a sponsor in the Summer Food Service Program (SFSP)!
-Here is information about how the program works and the role of sponsors and feeding sites—as well as the steps to apply to become a sponsor.
+Thank you for your interest in helping to feed children in your community as a sponsor in the Summer Food Service Program!
+Here is information about how the program works and the role of sponsors and meal sites, as well as the steps to apply to become a sponsor.

-SFSP is administered at the Federal level by the Food and Nutrition Service (FNS), an agency of the United States Department of Agriculture (USDA).
+SFSP is administered at the federal level by the Food and Nutrition Service (FNS), an agency of the United States Department of Agriculture.
 FNS decides overall program policy and publishes regulations and payment rates.
-State education agencies administer SFSP in most States.
-Other State agencies may also be assigned to run the program.
+State education agencies administer SFSP in most states.
+Other state agencies may also be assigned to run the program.

 Sponsors are organizations that manage SFSP feeding sites.
 As a sponsor, you will:

 - Locate and recruit eligible sites.

 - Hire, train, and supervise staff and volunteers.

 - Arrange for meals to be prepared or delivered.